BarnesFoundation/barnes-tms-extract/README.md

 15 01 * * * cd /usr/local/barnes/projects/CollectionWebsite/ && node src/scripts/nightlyColorProcess.js
 20 01 * * * cd /usr/local/barnes/projects/CollectionWebsite/ && node src/scripts/saveImageKeysToEs.js
 ```

+## Dashboard password protection

+By default, access to the admin dashboard is protected by a simple username-password scheme.
+The username and password are stored in `config/users.htpasswd`, which is encrypted using git-crypt.
+Decrypt this file and edit it if you want to add your own username and password.